Looking for a monster outline printable for coloring or making some spooky Halloween crafts?

-Spooky month is well and truly here and we’re sharing these free monster printables to help you keep your kids entertained in the run up to Halloween or to give them something slightly calmer to do while they eat their trick or treating candy.
+Our monster templates are a great way to help you keep your kids entertained in the run up to Halloween, to help you create some fun Halloween classroom activities or to give kids something slightly calmer to do while they eat their trick or treating candy.

-There are two different designs to download and as normal we’ll be sharing some craft ideas that you can try at home.
+There are two different monster templates to download and as normal we’ll be sharing some craft ideas that you can try at home.

 What You'll Find on This Page